 She said she bounced from one home to another from the time she went into the system at the age of 2 until she turned 13.
 At that point, she asked her social worker if she could be placed in a group home.
-Despite the social worker describing a group home as feeling like a jail, she made the social worker describing a group home as feeling like a jail, sne made the move.
+Despite the social worker describing a group home as feeling like a jail, she made the move.